Harmoni Turner

-Harmoni Turner (born October 4, 2001) is an American professional basketball player who is currently a free agent.
+Harmoni Turner (born October 4, 2001) is an American professional basketball player who plays for the Savannah Steel of the UpShot League.
 She played college basketball at Harvard.
 She was selected 35th overall by the Las Vegas Aces in the 2025 WNBA draft.

 Early life and high school career

 Turner was raised in Mansfield, Texas.
 She attended Mansfield Legacy High School, where she captained the basketball team and broke 14 school records.
 She announced her commitment to Harvard in 2019.

 College career

 Turner played for the Harvard Crimson for four years, having a breakout rookie season where she was named Ivy League Rookie of the Year.
 In her senior season, Turner was named Ivy League Player of the Year and captained Harvard to its first Ivy League championship.
 At Harvard, Turner majored in African and African American studies and sociology.

 In 2025, Turner earned the Becky Hammon Mid-Major Player of the Year Award.